 Electric smokers produce delicious results, and because they are so easy and inexpensive to use, they are worth every penny you spend on them.

 - Size and capacity – The electric smokers in this buying guide range in size from a portable 24” patio smoker with two racks, to 30” models with more than 730 square inches of cooking space across four racks.
 The larger-capacity smokers are great if you’re into outdoor parties or have a large family, but definitely go smaller if you have limited space or a small family.
 Even the smallest size can cook full chicken and a rack of ribs at the same time.

 - Thermostat vs. rheostat – Models with a thermostat cost a bit more, but they produce much more accurate results than models with a rheostat.

-- Portability – Electric smokers should be used outside, but stored in a covered area or a garage.
-That means that should be easy to move around.
-Some smokers are small and easy to carry.
+- Portability –Some smokers are small and easy to carry.
 Others have wheels to make moving them easier.
 Keep size, weight, and portability in mind when choosing your electric smoker.